 Unfortunately a lot of the world works this way, and our intellectually-oriented schooling and career testing feeds the underlying misunderstanding and the misuse of the mind and body.

 Example: I did web development and app software programming for a few years.
 I had some skill with computers, and had been involved with programming as a hobby and occasionally built websites for clients over the years.
 There was also an obvious market for software development, and I was able to find clients and work.
-However I didn’t have a true love for the subject – it was fun at times but it often felt like a struggle to keep on-task and focused enough, and I was never fast enough.
+However I didn’t have a true love for the subject: it was fun at times but it often felt like a struggle to keep on-task and focused enough, and I was never fast enough.
 Programmers with a real love for the subject were running circles around me.
 I felt a little like I was trying to be someone I wasn’t.
 Although I could solve problems, find creative solutions, play the part, and make some sales, it was not an inside-out, grounded way to work and live.
 And I wasn’t fooling myself: at some level I knew it wasn’t quite right.
-It was stressful, extremely time-consuming—not leaving time for my other interests and loves—and I took to drinking Kava Kava in the evening while working to deal with the anxiety of programming and the struggle of pushing my mind towards the solutions of problems.
-And then there was the constant need, as a developer, to learn and keep up with an extremely rapidly changing, expanding, and complex technical field, at the same time as trying to reach deadlines, and look like I knew what I was doing.
+It was stressful, extremely time-consuming, and not leaving time for my other interests and loves.
+There was always a certain level of doubt and anxiety, and the struggle of pushing my mind towards the solutions of problems without total confidence I was in the right field.
+And then there was the constant need, as a developer, to learn and keep up with an extremely rapidly changing, expanding, and complex technical field, at the same time as trying to reach deadlines.
+It was a lifestyle I wasn’t interested in living.

 I burned out on this lifestyle, not being able to meet timelines I’d set for projects with myself and clients, running out of money, and realized I had to do something different.